 MakerLabs is Vancouver's largest makerspace.
 We provide the tools, space and know-how to allow anybody to create almost anything!
 MakerLabs (makerspace + fablab) was born out of a vision to create the best possible space for making.

-There is 42'000 square feet of workshops, common areas and studios.
-The communal works areas include: wood shop, metal shop, CNC router table, laser cutters, sewing machines and electronics area.
-Each tool and work area have a class to teach people how to safely use each of them and create.
+MakerLabs is made up of 42,000 square feet of workshops, studios and common areas.
+The communal working areas include: a wood shop, metal shop, CNC router table, laser cutters, sewing machines and an electronics area.
+Each tool and work area have a corresponding class to teach people how to safely use each tool.

-A strong maker community has been cultivated at MakerLabs.
-One of exchanging knowledge, helping each other and collaborating.
-MakerLabs has a communal area to hang out and cook as well as keeping private studios as transparent and open as possible for makers to be inspired by what is going on around them.
+A strong maker community has been cultivated at MakerLabs, where we exchange knowledge, help each other and collaborate.
+MakerLabs has communal areas for working, hanging out and cooking, as well as a culture of open concept, yet private, studio spaces so makers can be inspired by what is going on around them.

-MakerLabs has an incredible community impact in a city that is growing denser by creating an opportunity for makers to learn, create and meet.
+MakerLabs has made an impact on the community in a city that is growing denser by the minute, by nurturing an environment where makers can meet, learn and create.

-We have a fabrication team that will make you almost anything.
-For businesses or personal projects we can make it happen.
+We also have a Fabrication Team that can make almost anything for businesses or personal use.
+You have an idea; we can make it happen!

 Founder and Maker